 Most settlements are negotiated between the attorneys for both parties, but sometimes despite the best efforts of the attorneys and parties settlement just hasn’t been possible.

-Steve Mehta is an experienced mediator familiar with the many issues that a personal injury case can involve.
+Steve Mehta is an experienced personal injury mediator in Los Angeles familiar with the many issues that a personal injury case can involve.
 He’s been able to get parties onto the path to a mutually-acceptable resolution which provides both parties the opportunity to put the issue behind them and move on.

 There are many reasons mediation is a better option than litigation.